ovh-ux/eslint-config-ovh/README.md

 Official OVH rules for ESLint.

-**This configuration is under active discussions, so some of our projects  do not yet use this configuration**
+:construction: **This configuration is under active discussions, so some of our projects  do not yet use this configuration**

 ## Getting Started